 An unopened bottle can last for a year but should be discarded after that.
 When hydrogen peroxide loses its fizz, it’s lost its potency.

 16. Store flour correctly and it’ll taste good for up to a year.

 When stored correctly — in an airtight container — flour can last six months to a year.

 After that, you’ll notice a clear difference in taste.

-Salt in its purest form will last forever, but once iodine is added — as in commonly used iodized salt — it will last about five years.
+Salt in its purest form will last forever, but once iodine is added in order to make iodized salt, it’ll last about five years.